FrankJaco/homeassistant-wwino-addon/docs/index.md

 ```

-**Ensure your ToDo is exposed to your AI and consider adding aliases**  for the  `todo.my_wine`  entity compatible with the way you speak.
-For example, besides “my wine”, I have aliases such as “wine collection, “wine list” and “in the wine fridge”.
+**Ensure your ToDo List Entity is exposed to your AI and consider adding aliases compatible with the way you speak.** For example, besides “my wine”, I have aliases such as “wine collection, “wine list” "wine cellar" and “in the wine fridge”.

 **_If you have made it this far, your Wonderful Wino should be fully up and running, and working with your Voice Assistant._**